npepin-hub/capstone-prototype/src/pachyderm/README.md

 Note that the training pipelines have been given self-explanatory names.
 The "consolidate" pipeline is nothing more than a [shuffle pipeline](https://github.com/pachyderm/pachyderm/tree/master/examples/shuffle) (an intermediate processing step that aggregates/joins our features and caption data to feed our model).

-For the curious mind: More details about the training pipelines (It really is simpler than it looks):
+For the curious mind: More details about the training pipeline (It really is simpler than it looks)
 ![detailed pipelinespng.png](https://www.dropbox.com/s/cyicllgpg3x086k/detailed%20pipelinespng.png?dl=0&raw=1)

 ## Training phase run-through